aris-gk3/ml_project_util/README.md

 # MLProjectUtil

-A small package hosted in Github for deploying quickly, reusable code in my project.
+A small package hosted in Github for deploying quickly, reusable code in my project across various platforms.

 Main functions are: